 Flying approaches for a carrier landing just might be a little easier in the future.
-The F-35 Integrated Test Force at completed the first dedicated test flight May 4 to evaluate the Lightning II Joint Strike Fighter’s approach handling characteristics with new flight control laws.
+The F-35 Integrated Test Force at Patuxent River completed the first dedicated test flight May 4 to evaluate the F-35C Lightning II Joint Strike Fighter’s approach handling characteristics with new flight control laws.
 Part of software version 2A the new flight control software, called Integrated Direct Lift Control (IDLC), translates pilot commands into choreographed changes to engine power and control surface movement, greatly improving glide path control, according to one test pilot.

 “Landing on a carrier with current fleet aircraft requires the pilot to make dozens of precise three-part power corrections,” said Lt.
 Cmdr.
 Robert Bibeau, carrier suitability department head for Air Test and Evaluation Squadron (VX) 23.
 “It’s an acquired skill, needs practice and intense concentration, like hitting a baseball.”

 Pilots typically qualify to land on a carrier by completing around 30 landings while in initial flight training and at their fleet replacement squadrons.
 “We have to spend a significant amount of training time on carrier landings, especially night landings,” Bibeau said.
 “To make all the little high-pressure adjustments takes headwork, intellect and reflexes.
 It’s unforgiving.”
-But with the new flight control software IDLC in the, Taylor sees “the potential to reduce the training burden for new pilots going to the ship.”
+But with the new flight control software IDLC in the F-35, Taylor sees “the potential to reduce the training burden for new pilots going to the ship.”